On Photography: Kwame Brathwaite, 1938-present

 “Black is beautiful.” -popularized by Kwame Braithwaite

 Kwame Brathwaite, dressed in a three-piece suit, came to MoMA PS1 in Queens, NY for his first photography assignment in over 20 years.
-He was to make portraits of the artist Joanne Petit-Frère (opening photo, top row, first image)who is known for her complex and sculpture-like hairpieces for Beyoncé, Janelle Monáe and Solange.
+He was to make portraits of the artist Joanne Petit-Frère (opening photo, top row, first image) who is known for her complex and sculpture-like hairpieces for Beyoncé, Janelle Monáe and Solange.
 The museum was mounting a show named “Hair Wars.”

 African Jazz Art Society & Studios (AJASS)